Phone: +91 - 7503630654 Email: warriorsitech@gmail.com

 DB_NAME=mydatabase

-DB_DIALECT=mysql # Change to "postgres" if using PostgreSQL
+DB_DIALECT=mysql # Change to "postgres" if using PostgreSQLNow, create config/database.js:

 require("dotenv").config();